loseys/BlackMamba/README.md

         (sudo chmod 777 main.py)
         (sudo python3 main.py)

-8º - Click on the button that have a person icon and plus signal;
+8º - Click on the button that has a person icon and plus signal;

-9º - Input the path where the Python file will be created, input the both port numbers and the IP address (external or local) of your host, then click on the "Create" button.
+9º - Input the path where the Python file will be created, input both port numbers and the IP address (external or local) of your host, then click on the "Create" button.

 > CLIENT INSTALL

-After create the Client script you'll need to open the script in the host target:
+After creating the Client script, you'll need to open the script in the host target:

 **WINDOWS**